 The study visit organiser, Dr Julia Lindley-Baker (Senior lecturer & Programme Leader SENDI), identified the positive impacts for both students and the University:

 “The study visit brought staff and students together, both across the university and across continents.
-There was opportunity to learn about education, social and political systems.
+There was an opportunity to learn about education, social and political systems.
 I feel that such a positive experience will have a long-lasting impact upon students’ appreciation and understanding of different cultures.
 There are strong intentions to continue with the partnerships made with the colleges and schools through research and educational collaborations.”

 The positive impacts of the trip were also highlighted by several of the students, including Annabel Pestel, Education Studies and SENDI student at BGU: